 In this lesson, we will examine and deconstruct one of the most misunderstood traffic statutes — Bicyclist Position on the Roadway.
 This lesson uses the language from the Uniform Vehicle Code (UVC).
 There will be some variation in this language among the states where this statute is used, but the principles discussed apply everywhere.
 You can find information on your own state statutes in the Resources section below the video.

-Please click the "Complete and continue" button at the top right!
+After you complete the Quiz, please click the green "Complete and continue" bar at the top right corner of the page!

 Bicycle Laws by State: